HACKappatoi/HACKappatoi.github.io/retro_cv.md

 # biografia non serve dire altro
 # scrivi un po quello che te pare
-bio: "I love to Hack and see what is behing the screen of our computers"
+bio: "I love to Hack and see what is behind the screen of our computers"

 residence: Taranto